upunaprosk/fair-gptq/README.md

-# Implementation tests of fair-gptq
+# Implementation tests for fair-gptq

 This repository is structured as follows:
 - the code for fair-gptq is located in `gptq.py` and `config.py`.